rasaashrafi/novelCoViD/README.md

 The `Covid19Data()` function allows users to obtain realtime data of CoViD19 reported cases from Johns Hopkins University data repository.
 This function provides a clean data of total and daily death and confirmed cases for every country, available scince 2020-01-22.

 ### visualizing data on map
 The `Covid19onMap()` function provides a world map in which the color of every country shows number of new cases of confirmed or death from covid19 on the given date.
-Entries of this function are:
-1) a dataframe which should be provided by Covid19Data() function,
-2) a specific date, possible formats are: "y-m-d" or "y/m/d"
-3) the type of "confirmed" or "death" to show on the map.
+Entries of this function are: data set provided by Covid19Data() function, a specific date and the type of "confirmed" or "death" to show on the map.
 Note that the default data is a local data which is the latest version of covid19 data stored in the package.
 It is recommended that the user gets the updated data using Covid19Data() function.

 ### plot new cases as a function of time for the given country
 The 'Covid19Plot()' function plots number of new confirmed cases and new death from covid19 as a function of time for the given country or countries.
-Entries of this function are:
-1) data set which should be provided by Covid19Data() function,
+Entries of this function are: data set provided by Covid19Data() function, country or countries names, start date and end date.
-2) country or countries names, available names are stored in the variable named 'country_names'
-3) start date
-4) end date.
 Note that the default data is a local data which is the latest version of covid19 data stored in the package.
 It is recommended that the user gets the updated data using Covid19Data() function.

 ## Installation